-We note that potentials (5.9) can be represented in the form $V = W^2 + W'$ where $W = \nu \tanh[\nu(x-k)]$ for solution (5.9a) (superpotentials W for solutions (5.9a')-(5.9c) can be also easily calculated).
-Moreover, the corresponding superpartners $\tilde{V} = W^2 - W'$ reduce to constants, therefore it is possible to integrate easily the Schrödinger equation with potentials (5.9) using the Darboux transformation33.

-It is worth to note that invariance condition (2.3) for operators (2.1), (3.12) can be treated as a zero curvature condition for equations associated with the eigenvalue problem for operator Q, or as the Lax condition where a role of the Lax operator L is played by a SO, refer to (6.2).
+We note that potentials (5.9) can be represented in the form $V = W^2 + W'$, where $W = \nu \tanh[\nu(x-k)]$ for solution (5.9a) (superpotentials W for solutions (5.9a)-(5.9c) can also be easily calculated].
+Moreover, the corresponding superpartners $\tilde{V} = W^2 - W'$ reduce to constants, therefore it is possible to integrate easily the Schrödinger equation with potentials (5.9) using the Darboux transformation.33 as the Lax condition where a role of the Lax operator L is played by a SO, refer to (6.2).
 The reasons stimulating our research of such a well-studied subject and distinguishing features of our approach are the following:

+It is worth noting that invariance condition (2.3) for operators (2.1), (3.12) can be treated as a zero curvature condition for equations associated with the eigenvalue problem for operator Q, or

-1. The main goal of our paper is to present a constructive description of potentials for the Schrödinger equation which admit higher symmetries.
+(1) The main goal of our paper is to present a constructive description of potentials for the Schrödinger equation which admit higher symmetries.
 In this way we extend the fundamental results^{19-21} connected with the search for potentials admitting usual Lie symmetries.